 Invalid marriages are relatively rare.
 If you qualify for an annulment, however, there are benefits to applying for one rather than a divorce.
 After an annulment, you may claim single status, and do not have to categorize yourself as "divorced."
-Huguenor Mattis, A.P.C., has handled numerous annulments in our 35-plus years of being family law attorneys in San Diego.
+Huguenor Mattis, A.P.C., has handled numerous annulments in our over four decades of being family law attorneys in San Diego.
 We have the experience and the knowledge to help you ascertain whether or not you have a case for annulment.
-Contact our office online or by telephone at (858) 458-9500.
+Contact our San Diego office online or by telephone at (858) 458-9500.